rogerperkin/ansible-awx-tutorial/README.md

 Then you can go into users and change the admin password.

-Ansible AWX default login is
+Ansible AWX default login is admin with the password you get from the above code for Get Password.